2014 Roger Federer tennis season: Australian Open

 Federer's next contest was the men's singles event of the 2014 Australian Open in Melbourne.
 His appearance at the 2014 Australian Open marked a record-breaking 57 straight Grand Slam appearances.
 He finished in the semifinals last year, losing to Andy Murray in five sets.
 Federer was the sixth seed in the tournament, and began his tournament by playing Australian wildcard James Duckworth in the first round, breaking him four times en route to a straight-sets win.
 He then played Blaž Kavčič of Slovenia in the second round.
 Federer swept through the first two sets, but errors in the third set allowed Kavčič to force a tiebreak, which Federer won to close out the match.
 Federer broke him six times in total and won seven of the last eight points in the tiebreak to win his seventieth match in Melbourne.
 Federer played Teymuraz Gabashvili of Russia in the third round for the first time in six years.
 He saved five break points and broke Gabashvili's serve five times en route to a straight-sets victory.
 Federer played Jo-Wilfried Tsonga of France in the fourth round, and won in straight sets.
 Federer found breaks in each set, including one at the beginning of the first set, and dictated at the net, using aggressive play to keep Tsonga at bay.
 With his win, Federer reached his eleventh consecutive Australian Open quarterfinal, and has now reached 41 Grand Slam quarterfinals, tying the all-time record held by Jimmy Connors.
 Federer faced Andy Murray in the quarter-finals and defeated him in four sets after missing several break opportunities and squandering two match points in the third set tiebreak.
 Federer lost to Rafael Nadal in the semifinals, in straight sets.

 Davis Cup World Group 1R

-Federer would make a shocking announcement stating that he would participate for Switzerland in the World Group, his first time doing so since 2012.
+Federer would make a surprising announcement, revealing that he would represent Switzerland in the World Group for the first time since 2012.
 He along with compatriots Stanislas Wawrinka, Marco Chiudinelli and Michael Lammer would help Switzerland defeat Serbia, defeating Ilija Bozoljac in his first round rubber.
 Federer's win would help Switzerland advance to play Kazakhstan in the Quarterfinals beating Serbia 3–2.